-Following curative treatment of colorectal cancer, 20-35% of stage II and 50-70% of stage III colorectal cancers will recur.[1][2][3]
-The purpose of follow-up after curative resection is to allow early detection of these recurrences so that further curative resection may be undertaken if appropriate (see Follow-up after curative resection for colorectal cancer).
+Following curative treatment of colorectal cancer, 15-20% of stage II and 30-40% of stage III colorectal cancers will recur.^{[1][2][3]} The purpose of follow-up after curative resection is to allow early detection of these recurrences so that further curative resection may be undertaken if appropriate (see Follow-up after curative resection for colorectal cancer).

-Previous studies documenting the patterns of recurrence after curative resection of colorectal cancer have found systemic recurrence to be most common followed by locoregional recurrence and both systemic and locoregional recurrence.
-[4][5] The management of these recurrences is complex and needs to be tailored to individual needs, based on the extent of disease, the severity of symptoms, physical fitness for further treatment, and the patient's values and preferences.
+Previous studies documenting the patterns of recurrence after curative resection of colorectal cancer have found systemic recurrence to be most common followed by locoregional recurrence and both systemic and locoregional recurrence.^{[4][5]} The management of these recurrences is complex and needs to be tailored to individual needs, based on the extent of disease, the severity of symptoms, physical fitness for further treatment, and the patient's values and preferences.

-Multidisciplinary care is important as most of these patients will have complex needs that will require the input from surgeons, medical or radiation oncologists and palliative care physicians.
-Although clinicians are at the forefront of these patients' management, input from nurses (palliative care nurses) and other allied health members (stomal therapists, dietitians and physiotherapists) are also indispensable in ensuring holistic care and in the seamless transition from hospital to community care and, if appropriate, end-of-life care.
+Multidisciplinary care is important as most of these patients will have complex needs that will require input from surgical teams, medical oncology teams, radiation oncology teams and palliative care.
+Although clinicians are at the forefront of these patients' management, input from nurses (palliative care nurses) and other allied health members (stomal therapists, dietitians, physiotherapists, psychologists and social workers) is also indispensable in ensuring holistic care, a seamless transition from hospital to community care and, if appropriate, end-of-life care.

-Surgical treatment of resectable metastatic disease and resectable local recurrences have come a long way in the past decade.
+Surgical treatment of resectable metastatic disease and resectable local recurrences has come a long way in the past decade.
 Improved staging modalities, understanding of what drives long-term survival in patients and improved chemotherapy options have all allowed increasingly aggressive management of systemic and local recurrences.
 Depending on the pattern of recurrence (e.g. systemic versus locoregional), patients will require slightly different investigations, although the key objectives remain the same: